inkstitch/inkstitch/collections/_docs/en/001-002-install-macos.md

 **Confirm version**

 Please verify if you have downloaded Ink/Stitch for your macOS version ([Download](#download)).

-### 'xxxx' cannot be opened, because the developer cannot be verified

-This can happen, if you run a development build release.

-`Ctrl+Click` on the downloaded file and click on `Open`.

 ### Ink/Stitch is displayed in English